michal-h21/make4ht/README.md

 ### Repetition

-Repetition is number which specify maximal number of executions of the particular command.
+Repetition is number which specifies a maximal number of executions of the particular command.
 This is used for instance for `tex4ht` and `t4ht` commands, as they should be executed only once in the compilation.
-They would be executed multiple times if you include them in the build file, because they are called by `make4ht` by default.
-Because these commands are allowed only one `repetition`, the second execution is blocked.
+They would be executed multiple times if you include them in the build file because they are called by `make4ht` by default.
+Because these commands allow only one `repetition`, the second execution will be blocked.

 ### Expected exit code

-You can set the expected exit code from a command with `correct_exit` key in the parameters table.
-Compilation is stopped when command returns different exit code.
+You can set the expected exit code from a command with a `correct_exit` key in the parameters table.
+The compilation will be stopped when the command returns a different exit code.

 This mechanism isn't used for LaTeX (for all TeX engines and formats, in fact), because it doesn't differentiate between fatal and non-fatal errors, and